-While Miro’s a great place to conduct brainstorming sessions, your roadmap planning, and your retrospectives, going from planning to execution isn’t always as easy.
+While Miro’s a great place to conduct brainstorming sessions, roadmap planning, and retrospectives, going from planning to execution isn’t always as easy.
 And it almost always involves a ton of copying and pasting.

 Reason #1: You should always be using the best tool for the job

-Your team is using Wrike for a reason — because it’s a best-in-class project management solution.
-But in the same way that Miro isn’t built to manage projects, Wrike doesn’t have all the brainstorming features that Miro does.
+But just as Miro isn’t specifically built to manage projects, Wrike doesn’t have all the brainstorming features Miro does.
 It’s best to use each respective app for its intended purpose.
 With the right integration solution, you can make sure that’s the case for every team.

 So, instead of trying to make your tools do everything, help them stay in their lane.
 Everyone will be happier for it.